-This is an elective course that is designed to, give graduate students an opportunity to learn, how to conduct research through practical, experience with a research advisor.
-This course, gives students an opportunity to gain exposure to, some subset of these tasks (develop and, implementation of a research topic, reviewing, technical literature for relevancy to research, topics, writing status reports, writing technical, reports or papers of conference submission, quality, attending technical presentations and, also making technical presentations).
-Topics, covered may vary based on the students knowledge, of research activities.
+This course is designed to give students an opportunity to conduct research through practical experience with a graduate research advisor.
+It gives students an opportunity to gain exposure to a subset of tasks such as development and implementation of a research topic, literature, writing status and technical reports or papers for conference submission, and attending and making technical presentations.
+Topics vary based on the student's research activities.